cgrace0044/stillorgan-tennis/README.md

 #### Accessibility

-- The site achieved a Lighthouse accessibility score of 100% which confirms that the colours and fonts chosen are easy to read and accessible
+- The site achieved a Lighthouse accessibility score of 100% which confirms that the colours and fonts chosen are easy to read and accessible.
+- The performance rating is lower on mobile than on desktop.
+It seems to be because of the quantity of images on the page.
+All images have been compressed and are in WEBP format for optimization purposes.

 ![Lighthouse score](docs/readme-images/lighthouse_score.webp)